shrutiraj25/Predicting-CO2-Emission-By-Cars/README.md

 # Predicting-CO2-Emission-By-Cars.

 ## Problem Statement :
-CO2 Emissions by cars has been a major cause for global warming.
-Analysing the total CO2 emissions emitted by cars of Canada
+CO2 Emissions is causing global warming and increase in pollution levels and also depleting the ozone layer, especially the emissions by cars has been a major cause for it

 ## Objective:
 Predicting CO2 emissions emitted by vehicles of Canada and understand the factors influencing the CO2 emission in cars